suffolklibraries/lgc/content/collections/events/sudbury-movers.md

     content:
       -
         type: text
-        text: 'To Book you can call Esther Alcock on ' -
+        text: 'To book you can call Esther Alcock on ' -
         type: text
         marks: